Sbai: Thailand

-Dvaravati sites depicting group of ladies wearing what is similar to sabai.
+Artifacts found in ethnic Mon Dvaravati sites depict group of ladies wearing what is similar to sabai.

 Sabai (สไบ, RTGS: sabai, [sābāj]) or pha biang (ผ้าเบี่ยง [pʰâː.bìaŋ]) is shawl-like garment, or breast cloth.
 Sabais can be used by women or men.
 The sabai is also known as a long piece of silk, about a foot wide, draped diagonally around the chest by covering one shoulder which its end drops behind the back.
 Sabais could be worn around the naked chest or on top of another cloth.
 The practice of wearing Sabai along with Victorian cloth was a common practice during the reign of King Chulalongkorn and lasted until the reign of King Vajiravudh when Westernized clothing became more fashionable.